curationexperts/repo-camp-cm/README.md

 * ffmpeg for video transcoding of video derivatives
 * imagemagick, ghostscript, and other image libraries for creating image derivatives
 * the ohsu2018 software, a version of Hyrax customized for the Spring 2018 Samvera Camp, from http://github.com/repo-camp/ohsu2018
+OR
+* asc2018 software, a version of Hyrax customized for the Spring 2018 Advanced Samvera Camp, from http://github.com/repo-camp/asc2018

 ### How to Build a Single Box Server ###